emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 So below I will present findings and results of using a customized solver in OpenFOAM on two filling simulations for Thixomolding (a dummy part and a real part, that might still be in production) and a large sand-casting of a 7 ton submarine propeller.
 These castings happen on totally different time scales, the THX-castings are 10ms and ~20ms fill time, respectively, and the sand-casting takes about 80s.
 This has direct consequences to the simulation itself, as we will see later, it is not only the time stepping that is affected.

-Te customized solver used here has the following features:
+The customized solver used here has the following features:

 -) VOF two phase flow in fluid incompressible melt and compressible air) therefore